DevMa7e1/OSoFaTraBImISoFaCROLVARP/README.md

 ### Linux
 Make sure that you have installed python3-pip, python3-tk, pyinstaller and all the libraries from requirements.txt.

-To make the binary, clone this repo and, in the resulting directory, run the command `python -m pyinstaller main.py -F --hidden-import='PIL._tkinter_finder'`.
+To make the binary, clone this repo and, in the resulting directory, run the command `pyinstaller main.py -F --hidden-import='PIL._tkinter_finder'`.

 You can find the finished file in ./dist with the name main.
 ### Windows
 Make sure that you have installed Python and pyinstaller.

-To make the binary, clone this repo and, in the resulting directory, run the command `python -m pyinstaller main.py -F`.
+To make the binary, clone this repo and, in the resulting directory, run the command `pyinstaller main.py -F`.

 The resulting exe can be found in the dist folder.